abhilashgoyal/java_learn/README.md

 2: seive_prime.java

-Uses the seive algorithm to print all the primes number upto a limit 'n' enteres by the user.
+Uses the seive algorithm to print all the primes numbers upto a limit 'n' entered by the user.